• Skip to primary navigation

 Equipment Needed

 While you may have most of the kitchen items you need to make these cookies.
-You can use any regular cookie cutters but dog bone or paw cutters make cute cookies.
+You can use any regular cookie cutters, but dog bone or paw cutters make cute cookies.

-How to Make Peanut Butter Dog Cookies
+How to Make Dog Cookies with Icing

 1. Place the peanut butter, applesauce, egg, and coconut oil in a bowl.